thepante/alfs-firefox/README.md

 **It may contain bugs**

 Please report issues.
 Need to fix:
 - [X] Shortcut to open it.
-Done but ↓
+Done
-- [ ] Preferences to adjust keyboard shortcut
+- [X] Preferences to adjust keyboard shortcut.
+Done
 - [ ] Minor graphical issue when a extension doesn't cover all its background.